jburger/devenv/README.md

 # Docker dev environment

 ## What you get
-Run these scripts to manager

 - a container running SQL server with full text search, persisting to your host folders, to a location of your choosing
 - a Seq logging instance also persisting to your hosts folders
+- a set of convenience scripts to spin up and tear down this environment

 Please review these scripts before running them.
 You'll need to mark them as executable too: